-Gem McDowell and his associates at Gem McDowell Law Group, Lauren Lamb and Katelyn Ehnot, represent both buyers and sellers in business acquisition deals.
+Gem McDowell and his associate at Gem McDowell Law Group, Katelyn Ehnot, represent both buyers and sellers in business acquisition deals.
 They serve Mt.
 Pleasant, Charleston, and the Tri-County area.

 In addition to deals for the sale and purchase of businesses, Gem and his associatess also practice in the areas of business creation, business planning, taxation law, and commercial real estate.
 As corporate lawyers, they are able to see the bigger picture and understand a business’ needs beyond any one transaction.
 Their priority is always to protect their clients’ interests.